Leon-2802/Neotopia_Railways_Navigator/README.md

 # Neotopia_Railways_Navigator
+ !
+Work in Progress !
- Fake ticketing application, which I developed to teach myself backend development and some UX Design principles.
+ Ficitional ticketing application, which I am developing to teach myself backend development and some UX Design principles.

 ## Todos: